 Sieve together the coconut flour and almond flour, along with the baking powder and bicarbonate of soda

 Add the flour to the wet mixture until it forms a batter.
 Put it into cupcake cases

-Make an icing by mixing the butter, icing sugar and 4 tsp of the cola flavouring together until smooth.
+Make an icing by mixing the butter, icing sugar and the cola flavouring together until smooth.
 Pipe onto the cupcakes then add a fizzy cola bottle sweet